Sustainable Gardening: A Guide

 You might also like...

-Spring has finally sprung, which means we’ll be spending more time in our gardens – not just soaking up the sunshine, but planting and pruning.
+Spring has finally sprung, which means we’re spending more time in our gardens – not just soaking up the sunshine, but planting and pruning.
 Gardening is naturally a sustainable activity, but there are ways to be more environmentally-conscious, from reducing water wastage to creating your own compost heap.

 Here Aidan Bell, co-founder of sustainable materials company Envirobuild, shares his top tips for creating a more eco-friendly garden.